Safety

 AGA Peer Review Program

 To reinforce our commitment to safety, Atmos Energy actively participates in the AGA’s voluntary Peer Review Program, which aims to support continuous improvement in safety and other important aspects of the natural gas industry.
-Each year, we collaborate with industry peers to discuss best practices and identify key areas and opportunities for improvement.
-Atmos Energy joined 10 other natural gas companies to pilot the Peer Review Program in 2013 and develop the foundation for what has become a nationwide industry effort to advance safety further.
+Each year, we collaborate with industry peers to discuss best practices and identify critical areas and opportunities for improvement.
+For more than a decade, Atmos Energy has joined other natural gas companies to pilot the Peer Review Program which has become the foundation for a nationwide industry effort to further advance safety.

 Reducing Third-Party Pipeline Damage

-With increasing public infrastructure projects and expanding economic development, damage to our pipelines resulting from excavation remains a primary safety risk.
-We continue to be a champion for damage prevention by promoting to our customers, communities, and excavators safe digging practices and the importance of contacting 811 through proactive awareness efforts.
-These efforts include community events, social media, and public relations activities.
+With increasing public infrastructure projects and expanding economic development, damage to our pipelines from excavation remains a primary safety risk.
+We promote safe digging practices by encouraging customers, contractors, and utility operators to call 811 before excavation.
+Opening an 811 ticket prompts utility members to locate and mark their facilities at a work site for safe excavation.
+We emphasize the importance of contacting 811 through community events, social media posts, and public relations activities.

 Our robust, multi-channel safety awareness strategy includes proactive public awareness campaigns, community events, media, and continued relationships with regulators, city leaders, and first responders.
 Additionally, we communicate natural gas safety information to our customers and the public through bill inserts, on-hold messaging, signage, and customer e-mails.

 Atmos Energy’s Damage Prevention Ambassador program empowers employees to actively monitor our system and make stops at excavation sites to educate the public and promote safe digging practices, including contacting 811.
-If our Ambassadors find that the excavators have an invalid or expired 811 ticket, or their excavation plan includes the use of mechanized equipment within the utility tolerance zone without first exposing the utilities, they will ask the excavator to cease digging immediately.
+If our Ambassadors find that the excavators have invalid or expired 811 tickets or their excavation plan includes the use of mechanized equipment within the utility tolerance zone without first exposing the utilities, they will ask the excavator to cease digging immediately.
 In these cases, digging will not resume until utilities have marked their lines, as required under state law.
-In calendar year 2022, our Ambassadors performed 48,000 stops and distributed more than 23,000 pieces of literature to excavators and home owners.
+In calendar year 2023, our Ambassadors performed over 68,000 stops and distributed nearly 35,000 pieces of literature to excavators and homeowners.
 This is one more way we put our safety vision into action.

-Over the past five years, due to strong economic development and population growth in our service territories and our damage prevention awareness efforts, the number of locate tickets we have received has continued to trend upward, but the number of damages caused by third parties per locate ticket has trended downward from 2.68 in calendar year 2018 to 2.56 in calendar year 2022.
+As the number of locate tickets across our service territories has remained steady due to strong economic development and population growth, our damage prevention awareness efforts have resulted in a decrease in the number of damages caused by third parties per locate ticket.
+Since calendar year 2018, our damage per thousand locate ticket rate has trended downward from 2.68 to 2.52 in calendar year 2023.

 Public Safety, Emergency Preparedness, and Emergency Response